If you needed a blood transfusion, the ideal blood donor might be you.

 Here is what you can expect:

-Allogeneic blood transfusion is safe.
+Allogeneic (other donor) blood transfusion is safe.
 There are rigorous tests and multiple safeguards to make blood safe for transfusion from donor to recipient.

 There is testing called nucleic acid amplification testing or NAT.
 Unlike blood tests that detect infections like HIV or hepatitis C only after someone develops antibodies, NAT detects genetic materials of the viruses themselves.
 This increases the likelihood of detecting tainted blood from a donor who is newly infected.